 The clocking system generates, divides, and distributes clocks throughout the PSoC system.
-The IMO and PLL together can generate up to a 40 MHz clock, accurate to $\pm 5\%$ over voltage and temperature.
+The IMO and PLL together can generate up to a 67 MHz clock, accurate to ±5% over voltage and temperature.
 Additional internal and external clock sources allow each design to optimize accuracy, power, and cost.
-All of the system clock sources can be used to generate other clock frequencies in the 16-bit clock dividers and UDBs for anything you want, for example a UART baud rate generator.
+All of the system clock sources can be used to generate other clock frequencies in the 16-bit clock dividers and UDBs for anything the user wants, for example a UART baud rate generator.